prathameshchougale/pose-alert-system/README.md

 🚨 Smart Pose Alert System

 A Python-based application that uses computer vision and machine learning to detect human poses in real time.
-When a dangerous or specified pose is held for a certain duration, the system triggers an alarm, saves snapshots, and logs the event.
+When a dangerous pose is held for a certain duration, the system triggers an alarm, saves snapshots, and logs the event.

-Built using OpenCV, MediaPipe, Threading, and Python.
+Built with OpenCV, MediaPipe, Threading, and Python.

 🚀 Features